exoplatform/exo-documentation/docs/GettingStarted.rst

 You can access the content of the article either by clicking on its title or by clicking on "read more".
-The details of the article are available on the current page and display all the information, including the publication date, the author and all the activity reactions (likes, comments and sent kudos)
+The details of the article are available on the current page and display all the information, including the publication date, the author, the space's name and all the activity reactions (likes, comments and sent kudos).
+You can also edit or share the article from this interface using the appropriate icons.
+You can exit the interface using the return button on the top left of the page.

 |image162|